Alyssa is a wife, mom, and coffee enthusiast who loves sharing her favorite lifestyle tips with the world.

 - Optional: Make a package of Break and Bake cookies.
 This will make your house smell delicious, and you'll have a snack for your guests.

 Moving at a steady pace, all of the above tasks take approximately 45 minutes to an hour.
-If you have less time to get your house in order, prioritize the tasks and decide what absolutely needs done before guests arrive.
+If you have less time to get your house in order, prioritize the tasks and decide what absolutely needs to be done before guests arrive.

 If you have a few extra minutes, watch the following videos.
 They made me laugh, and I hope they do the same for you.